Events & Programs for the Whole Family!

 10:30 – 11:15 am

-Hear stories, sing songs, and engage in play and hands-on activities while celebrating World Water Day (March 22) and learning about the importance of water in our daily lives in this storytime hosted by the Hastings Public Library and Pierce Cedar Creek Institute.
+Learn about salamanders and their habitat through stories, songs, and engaging activities in this storytime hosted by the Hastings Public Library and Pierce Cedar Creek Institute.